Moon Child Review: Story, Cast, Rating & Final Verdict

 The total runtime of Moon Child is 118 minutes (1h 58m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.3/10, and global collection metrics, Moon Child stands as a challenging project for the creators.
-It remains an essential piece of the 1989 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.3/10, and global performance metrics, Moon Child is classified as a AVERAGE.
+It remains an essential part of the 1989 cinematic calendar.

 Frequently Asked Questions